S1x-Data-Team/Economic-Heatmap/README.md

 # 📊 Forex Economic Indicator Dashboard

-A web-based dashboard that fetches and displays economic indicators for different regions (US, EU, Japan) and compares them to analyze currency pairs (EUR/USD, USD/JPY, EUR/JPY) using a scoring system.
+A web-based dashboard that fetches and displays economic indicators for different regions and compares them to analyze currency pairs using a scoring system.

 ## 🔹 Features

-- Fetches real-time economic indicators (e.g., Inflation, GDP, Retail Sales) for US, EU, and Japan
+- Fetches real-time economic indicators (e.g., Inflation, GDP, Retail Sales)
 - Displays indicators in separate tables per region
 - Compares shared indicators between regions on a dedicated page
 - Calculates a **numeric score** for each indicator comparison